CyVerse-learning-materials/SciApps_guide/index.rst

 	:maxdepth: 2

 	Tutorial home <self>
-	SciApps basics and Logging in <step1.rst>
+	SciApps Basics and Logging In <step1.rst>
-	Viewing the data <step2.rst>
+	Viewing the Data <step2.rst>
-	Launching an analysis job <step3.rst>
+	Launching an Analysis Job <step3.rst>
-	Building a workflow <step4.rst>
+	Building a Workflow <step4.rst>
-	Launching a workflow <step5.rst>
+	Launching a Workflow <step5.rst>

 ..
 	#### Comment:This tutorial can have multiple pages.
 The table of contents assumes